Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Route 53 record set must be in the same region as the S3 bucket.
 - [x] The S3 bucket name must match the record set name in Route 53.

 ### A company has a critical serverless application that uses multiple AWS Lambda functions.
 Each Lambda function generates 1 GB of log data daily in its own Amazon CloudWatch Logs log group.
-The company’s security team asks for a count of application errors, grouped by type, across all of the log groups.
+The company's security team asks for a count of application errors, grouped by type, across all of the log groups.
 What should a SysOps administrator do to meet this requirement?

 - [x] Perform a CloudWatch Logs Insights query that uses the stats command and count function.
 - [ ] Perform a CloudWatch Logs search that uses the groupby keyword and count function.
 - [ ] Perform an Amazon Athena query that uses the SELECT and GROUP BY keywords.
 - [ ] Perform an Amazon RDS query that uses the SELECT and GROUP BY keywords.

-### A SysOps administrator applies the following policy to an AWS CloudFormation stack: What is the result of this policy?
+### A SysOps administrator applies the following policy to an AWS CloudFormation stack.
+What is the result of this policy?

 ![Question 35](images/question35.jpg)